Guide

 How to calculate capital gains tax in Australia

-CGT is triggered the moment you sell, transfer, or dispose of a business asset.
-You’ll need to calculate your capital gain at the time of the event, although the tax is reported and paid when you lodge your tax return for that financial year.
+You must calculate capital gains tax when you sell, transfer or dispose of a business asset.
+You'll need to calculate your capital gain at the time of the event, although the tax is reported and paid when you lodge your tax return for that financial year.

 1. Determine the asset's cost base